 The vast majority of children will have positive experiences while participating in these groups.
-But there is a dark side to some youth organizations.
+But as sexual assault lawyers in O’Fallon, IL, we know that there is a dark side to some youth organizations.

 Recently, the Boy Scouts of America has been in the news as allegations of sexual abuse within the organization have risen.
 Hundreds of former Boy Scouts members have come forward, alleging abuse by troop leaders and others involved in the organization.

 Many of these abuse survivors are filing lawsuits and seeking compensation, while the Boy Scouts organization filed for bankruptcy earlier this year.

 The top priority of youth organizations, sports teams, clubs, etc., should be ensuring the safety of their members.
 This includes immediately removing the accused abuser and notifying authorities as soon as allegations arise.

 Sadly, many organizations work hard to cover this information up.

 How can sexual abuse in youth organizations be prevented?

 There are simple steps every organization can take to ensure the safety of children.
 First, it is important to screen applicants, volunteers and anyone who will be working closely with youth.